Connz17/Connz17/README.md

 </ul>

-👷‍♂️ I’m currently working on a weather app.
+👷‍♂️ I’m currently working on a updated portfolio.

 🌱 I’m cementing my knowledge in React and Java.

-🔭 I’m looking to learn Google cloud.
+🔭 I’m looking to learn Python.

 📫 You can reach me on <a href="https://www.linkedin.com/in/connel-nwaodor-b45145125/">LinkedIn<a/>